llafuente/language/variables/variables.md

 * `array`

-  Dense memory-continuos data.
+  Arrays are dense-memory continuous data of one kind.

   [array in details](#array-type)

 * `object`

-  Dynamic key-value structure of a single type.
+  Dynamic key-value structure data of one kind.

   [object in details](#object-type)